 Source: University of Rochester.

-🦴 Capers & Minerals: Capers have calcium, iron and fiber.
+🦴 Capers & Minerals: Capers have calcium, iron, and fiber.
 They are also a very LOW calorie food.

 Top view of capers in a white bowl.
 On the bottom left side, there are a few greens.

-Capers can be put into so many recipes and it would add so much flavor to it.
+Capers can be put into so many recipes, and it would add so much flavor to it.

 Lowers blood sugars

-A randomized, double-blind placebo study by PubMed shows that capers have a component that can help lower the blood sugars.
+A randomized, double-blind placebo study by PubMed shows that capers have a component that can help lower blood sugars.

 Improves liver health